RESETHACKER-COMMUNITY/What-Is-RESETHACKER/ResetHacker Community/Community/Readme.md

-We're building An india centric community of Hackers and low code Developers for world.
+We're building An india centric online and offline community of Hackers and low code Developers for world.

 -